euanelrick/Dirty_Data_Project/README.md

 The project structure consists of three folders each representing a different task.
 In this case: Task 1, Task 3, and Task 4

-Task 1 is an analysis of athletes data from decathlon competitions
+Task 1 is an analysis of athletes data from decathlon competitions.

+Task 2 is an analysis of ingredients used for baking cakes.

 Task 3 is an analysis of different bird sightings.